ILIAS-eLearning/ILIAS/src/UI/Component/Input/README.md

 The facility to fill in the yet unknown value `?` with client input then belongs to the container which will be explained in the following.

+This model allows for easily building new inputs from existing ones by adding new constraints or transformations to them.
+Since the data processing is bound to the fields, it can be exchanged with them and makes it easy to share components in the system.
+This will allow for fields that contain tightly defined or even complex datastructures without the burden on the users of the field to know about the details of the data retrieval from the client.

 ## Containers